Skip to content

 Anti-Corruption Layer.
 The consumer-side translation step that converts a producer’s typed event payload into a local model the consumer reasons over.
 Applied at every event consumer between contexts to prevent producer types from leaking into consumer code.
 See Contract Surfaces.

-The framework-layer composition seam where all three agents (Spectral, World, Operations) run their LangGraph orchestrators.
-Tool dependencies that cross between contexts wire via DI here; each agent’s own code stays inside a single context.
+The framework-layer composition seam where the World Agent runs its LangGraph orchestrator.
+Tool dependencies that cross between contexts wire via DI here; the agent’s own code stays inside a single context.
 See Architecture.

-The externally-grounded source of truth a world model claims to mirror (e.g., IRS publications, statute excerpts, regulatory guidance).
+The externally-grounded source of truth a world model claims to mirror (statute, regulatory guidance, scholarly publication).
 Authority is structural, not organizational — what makes a world model trusted is methodological disclosure, not a stamp.

 A paired test in tests/contracts/ that imports both the producer’s typed event payload and the consumer’s local model and pins the wire shape via a round-trip check plus a syrupy snapshot.
 The only directory exempt from inter-context import discipline.
 See Contract Surfaces.

 A framework-layer tool authored under apps/* that wraps a callee context’s OHS Protocol and wires it into a caller agent’s tool list via DI in apps/workers.
-The ask_world_agent tool exposed to the Operations Agent is the canonical example.
 See Architecture.

-The acceptance check at the enshrinement boundary: a RuleCandidate is enshrined into the world model only if it conforms to the world model’s structural and authoritative invariants.
-The integrity control between unconfirmed candidates and authoritative rules.
+The acceptance check at enshrinement: a rule candidate is enshrined only if it conforms to the world model’s structural and authoritative invariants.
+Paired with the implementation-readiness gate.

 The data-classification taxonomy on every LLM call: PLATFORM (customer content), OPERATIONS (Spectral-operated reasoning), or SYNTHETIC (test-agent-generated content).
 Drives payload-stripping discipline at the OTel Collector.
 See Observability Stack.

-One of Spectral’s two operator surfaces: the customer-facing platform and the internal-only Operations app, each with its own audience and authority direction.
-See Control planes.
+One of Spectral’s two operator surfaces: the customer-facing Customer Dashboard and the internal-only Operations app, each with its own audience and authority direction.
+See How Spectral Works.

 One of the three code boundaries enforced by the architecture validator: spectral.core (substrate), spectral.worlds (world-modeling domain), spectral.platform (customer-facing platform). worlds and platform do not import each other; both depend on core.
 In steady-state docs we refer to contexts by name (worlds, platform, core); “context” appears as an architectural noun only when introducing the three or in doctrine discussion.
 See Architecture and ADR-031.